shuchin/shuchin.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

 This is a new website heavily under construction.
+Basic information can be found under cv.

 Department of ECE, <a href='https://engineering.tufts.edu/ece/'> Tufts University </a>, 161 College Ave, Medford, MA 02464